 Whether it’s roadways trying to operate more efficiently or cities attempting to become better places to live and work, streetlight poles can be utilized as the ideal placement for sensors that convey meaningful data.
 Harnessing their potential is the first step toward becoming street smart.

-The topic of being “street smart” is one that will take center stage at LightFair 2019.
-During the event, Current will be hosting a Smart Cities Workshop, which will bring together leaders from cities and utilities to discuss smart lighting, intelligent cities and how you can gain actionable data that will help you operate more efficiently.
+The topic of being “street smart” is one that takes center stage in our recent webinar, "Making Cities Street Smart with Lighting and Digital Deployments".
+In it, Current discusses smart lighting, intelligent cities and how you can gain actionable data that will help you operate more efficiently.